Owen7000/Programmatrix/README.md

 - Type checking
 - Compiler optimizations
 - Interpreter to actually be able to run programmatrix rather than compile to C

+# Documentation
+You can find the docs [here](https://owen7000.github.io/Programmatrix-docs/)